joshleecreates/clickhouse-opentelemetry-iac/README.md

 Before using the CLI, you may wish to set your default namespace to `argocd`:

 ```
-$ kubectl config set-context --current --namespace=argocd
+kubectl config set-context --current --namespace=argocd
 ```

-To use our Kubernetes context to log in to ArgoCD:
+To use your Kubernetes context to log in to ArgoCD:

 ```
 argocd login --core
 ```

-To deploy our initial app-of-apps:
+To deploy the initial app-of-apps:

 ```
 argocd app create apps \
   --dest-namespace argocd \